-In 1991, using powerful magnets and “sewer pipe, wire, epoxy, and finger tapping,”* a few research groups converged on the idea of utilizing the magnetic resonance properties of gray matter to image the active, thinking human brainwhat the world now knows as functional magnetic resonance imaging (fMRI).
+Please join David Faigman in conversation with special guests Daniel Marson and Winston Chiong to discuss current and emerging scientific research about how we make decisions as we age, how physicians assess our capacity to make decisions, and the legal and ethical implications for families and society.
+In 1991, using powerful magnets and sewer pipe, wire, epoxy, and finger tapping,* a few research groups converged on the idea of utilizing the magnetic resonance properties of gray matter to image the active, thinking human brainwhat the world now knows as functional magnetic resonance imaging (fMRI).
 Since then, cognitive neuroscience has developed apace, with an explosion of ingenious techniques and sophisticated tools.
 Each new advance is greeted with a chorus of scholarly and popular speculation on its potential application to other arenas of human endeavor.

 Please join host David Faigman along with Dr. Kent Kiehl of the University of New Mexico and Professor Amanda Pustilnik of the University of Maryland and Harvard University to discuss the fascinating and wide-ranging challenges posed by the use of contemporary neuroscience in the courtroom.
 Join Exploratorium scientist Dr. Paul Doherty and Dr. Eric Wegryn as they discuss the rings of Saturn and show new images from Cassini.
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Yoji Takikawa of the International Christian School in Tokyo.
 Dr. Takikawa creates at least one new activity every month and has published over 25 books of science activities.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!